 - Record flood events where they are reported to the council for future reference

-To report blocked road drainage on public roads please contact 01546 605514 during normal working hours.
+To report blocked road drainage on public roads please contact 01546 605514 during normal working hours or use our online reporting form.
 Out with normal hours please contact 0800 373635.
 The list of public roads can be found here - Roads and pavements - List of public roads

 The Council is required to keep a record of flood events.
 To report a historic flood event or request further information in regard to the Council’s responsibilities under the FRM Act please email email@example.com (Infrastructure Design Contacts)